 Picual is the most commonly grown olive in Spain, accounting for about half of all Spanish olive oil.
 It also happens to be one of the healthiest Spanish olives, with high levels of antioxidants.

 This is a strong oil with lots of body and a slight bitterness.
-It's a great oil for frying as it withstands heat well, but it also adds a great touch to cold Spanish soups like gazpacho.
+It's a great oil for frying as it withstands heat well, but it also adds a nice touch to cold Spanish soups like gazpacho.

 Arbequina